edap/PalmGenerator/README.md

 At this [website](http://davideprati.com/projects/palm-generator) You can see some example of which kind of palms it is able to create.

 ## Usage
 This repository contains a usage example.
 In order to see it, `npm install`, `npm start`.
-If you want to include a palm done with this generator, copy the classes `PalmGenerator.js` and `phyllotaxis.js` in your source folder.
+If you want to include a palm done with this generator, copy the classes `PalmGenerator.js` and `phyllotaxis.js` in your source folder and follow this instructions.

 The palm generator constructor has the following signature: